ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/drbd.md

 # Distributed Replicated Block Device (DRBD)

 DRBD is utilised in our physical BCP solutions to replicate data at block level between two or more servers.
-While not wholly comparabile, you could think of it as resembling RAID1 being performed over the network on two volumes.
+While not wholly comparable, you could think of it as resembling RAID1 being performed over the network on two volumes.

 Generally, there are two DRBD volumes in each cluster:

  - `/dev/drbd0` mounted as `/var/www/vhosts`
  - `/dev/drbd1` mounted as `/var/lib/mysql`

- We connect DRBD to 10GBPS ports wherever possible, and otherwise make use of direct 10GBPS crossover cables to faciliate real-time replication between the member nodes.
+ We connect DRBD to 10GBPS ports wherever possible, and otherwise make use of direct 10GBPS crossover cables to facilitate real-time replication between the member nodes.
 You'll see this listed as `p1p1` or `p1p2` when looking at the NICs connected to your server.

  DRBD is active / passive by nature, so only one node can be "primary" for the volume at a time - and therefore only one node can have the volume mounted at a time.
 If more than one node considers itself "primary", the cluster has likely become [split brain](splitbrain.html).